adamkgray/k8sTheWay/docs/01-compute-resources.md

 Create 2 controller nodes - 1 main node and 1 that we will join to it.
 We explicitly assign these instances private IPs with values `10.0.1.10` and `10.0.1.11`.
 Explicit IPs are not necessary for setup, but they makes it trivial put the controllers behind a network load balancer later on.
 The alternative would be to place these instances in an autoscaling group, but that is going too far for this tutorial.

 We use `t3.small` instances because the kubeadm [docs](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#before-you-begin) recommend "2 GB or more of RAM per machine" and "2 CPUs or more"

+Notice that we disable the source-destination checks for the nodes. *This is very important!* When using a network overlay, inter-pod communication will happen in a network that is outside the jurisdiction of EC2.
+Unless we disable the source-destination checks, EC2 will try to stop this traffic by default.
+So we need to explicitly tell AWS that we are doing our own thing.

 ### Workers
 ```